yongmini/UDA_Imbalanced_Bearing_Fault_Diagnosis/README.md

 ## Overview

-This repository contains code that applies DA, UDA, and DG methodologies for fault diagnosis of rotating machinery.
+This repository contains code that applies UDA (Unsupervised Domain Adaptation), and DG (Domain Generalization) methodologies for fault diagnosis of rotating machinery.

+Please be aware that I have referred to two repositories, which are cited below.

 It is planned to be updated step by step.